 Instructions

 - Prepare the pork.
-In a small bowl, combine sea salt with spices and pepper.
+In a small bowl, combine sea salt with the spices and pepper.
 Rub the spice mix into the pork tenderloins on both sides and set aside for 15-20 minutes.
-You can do this ahead of time, then wrap the meat in Gladwrap or place in an airtight container and leave in the fridge overnight (make sure to bring the meat to room temperature before cooking).
+You can do this ahead of time: wrap the meat in Gladwrap or place it in an airtight container, and refrigerate overnight.
+(Make sure to bring the meat to room temperature before cooking.)

 - Prepare the balsamic onions.
-Combine diced onions with balsamic vinegar, mustard, salt and olive oil in a small bowl and set aside to pickle for 15-20 minutes.
-This can also be done ahead of time and stored in the fridge.
+Combine the diced onions with balsamic vinegar, mustard, salt, and olive oil in a small bowl.
+Set aside to pickle for 15-20 minutes.
+This step can also be done ahead of time and stored in the fridge.

 - Cook the pork.
-Preheat the oven to 175-180 C / 350-360 F. In a large frying pan or a skillet, heat 1 tablespoon of coconut oil over high heat.
-Cut the tenderloins in two halves, so they can fit in the pan.
+Preheat the oven to 175-180°C (350-360°F).
+In a large frying pan or skillet, heat 1 tablespoon of coconut oil over high heat.
+Cut the tenderloins into two halves so they fit in the pan.
 Cook over high-medium heat for 4 minutes on each side.

-- Drizzle a tablespoon of olive oil or coconut oil in a flat baking tray and transfer the pork pieces to the middle.
-Arrange the wedges of red onions around the meat and drizzle with another tablespoon of olive oil, then sprinkle with a little salt.
-Place the tray in the oven, middle shelf, for 18 minutes.
-Turn the pork over half way through and rotate the tray around for even cooking.
+- Drizzle a tablespoon of olive oil or coconut oil onto a flat baking tray, then transfer the pork pieces to the center.
+Arrange the wedges of red onion around the meat, drizzle with another tablespoon of olive oil, and sprinkle with a little salt.
+Place the tray on the middle oven shelf and roast for 18 minutes, turning the pork halfway through and rotating the tray for even cooking.

 - Cook the mushrooms.
 Heat a tablespoon each of olive oil and butter (or ghee) in a frying pan over medium-high heat.
 Add the mushrooms and season with half a teaspoon of salt.
-Pan-fry for 10 minutes, stirring a few times.
-At the 8-minute mark, add the garlic and cook for the remaining 2 minutes, stirring a couple of times.
-Once cooked, remove the mushrooms to a bowl.
+Pan-fry for 10 minutes, stirring occasionally.
+At the 8-minute mark, add the garlic and cook for the remaining 2 minutes, stirring a few times.
+Once cooked, transfer the mushrooms to a bowl.

-- While the pork and mushrooms are cooking, pre-chop some pecans, or other nuts of choice.
+- While the pork and mushrooms are cooking, pre-chop the pecans (or your preferred nuts).

 - Finish the pork.
 Remove the tray from the oven and transfer the pork to a cutting board and the onions to a bowl.
-Pour any leftover juices into an empty skillet or a frying pan and add a tablespoon of butter (or ghee), thyme leaves and garlic.
-Place over medium-high heat and cook for 1-2 minutes, stirring through.
-Slice the pork (on an angle) into thick pieces and add to the pan, including any pork juices.
-Stir through with the thyme and garlic sauce and remove from the heat.
+Pour any leftover juices into an empty skillet or frying pan, then add a tablespoon of butter (or ghee), thyme leaves, and garlic.
+Place over medium-high heat and cook for 1-2 minutes, stirring.
+Slice the pork (on an angle) into thick pieces and return it to the pan, along with any pork juices.
+Stir through the thyme and garlic sauce, then remove from the heat.

 - Assemble the dish.
-Transfer the pork pieces to a large serving plate and scatter the roasted onions and mushrooms over and around the meat.
+Transfer the pork pieces to a large serving plate, and scatter the roasted onions and mushrooms over and around the meat.
 Pour any remaining thyme and garlic jus over the top.
-Sprinkle evenly with the pickled balsamic and mustard onions and chopped pecans.
-You can garnish the dish with a few fresh thyme sprigs or chopped chives, parsley or scallions/green onions for some greenery.
-Serve right away.
+Sprinkle evenly with the pickled balsamic onions and chopped pecans.
+Garnish with fresh thyme sprigs or chopped chives, parsley, or scallions for a touch of greenery.
+Serve immediately.

 Great ratings, but no one tried it??
 I’m looking to do something with the oyster mushrooms I harvested.. looks good …may have to go out on a limb with this one!
 5 stars and have not try it.. 🤔 Is that really a rating?